ORLANDO (adapted from the original by Virginia Woolf)

 ORLANDO:

-He reached the banqueting hall only just in time
+And reached the banqueting hall only just in time to sink upon

 great